 That still leaves us with an enormous number of guns made for well over a century.
 So, since it is unlikely that anyone is going out and suppressing their WWI Luger, or a 9mm Lorcin we are focusing on guns in production and of good quality.

-Which still leaves us with pretty much every name brand full-size 9mm pistol on the market today.
+This still leaves us with pretty much every name brand full-size 9mm pistol on the market today.

 We want a 9mm suppressor host that is an in-production, full-size pistol.
-It should ideally be suppressor friendly, but since everyone has their own ideas about sights, optics and barrel configuration, we don’t demand a silencer ready production gun (but those are always nice.)
+It should ideally be suppressor friendly, but since everyone has their own ideas about sights, optics, and barrel configuration, we don’t demand a silencer ready production gun (but those are always nice.)

 Barrel length, slide lockup time, type of ammo used, type of 9mm suppressor used, and many, many other factors all come into play here.
-The only thing for certain is that whatever we say is the best 9mm suppressor host is sure to generate a lot of hot argument.
+The only thing for certain is that whatever we say is the best 9mm suppressor host is sure to generate a lot of hot arguments.